Combivir (Lamivudine And Zidovudine)

 What Is Combivir Used For?

-Combivir is an antiretroviral medication that combines two active ingredients – lamivudine and zidovudine – to help manage HIV infection.
+Combivir is an antiretroviral medication that combines two active ingredients – lamivudine and zidovudine – to treat HIV infection.

 Primary Uses

-Combivir is used alone or with other antiretroviral medicines to slow down the progression of human immunodeficiency virus (HIV) infection, which can lead to Acquired Immune Deficiency Syndrome (AIDS) and related illnesses like AIDS-related Complex (ARC).
+Combivir is used alone or in combination with other antiretroviral medicines to slow down the progression of human immunodeficiency virus (HIV) infection, which can lead to Acquired Immune Deficiency Syndrome (AIDS) and other related illnesses like AIDS-related Complex (ARC).

 How It Works

-Combivir does not cure AIDS or HIV infection, but it slows down HIV production in your body.
-This helps prevent ongoing damage to your immune system that fights infections.
-You can still pass HIV to others while taking this medicine, though the risk is reduced with antiretroviral therapy.
+Combivir does not cure AIDS or HIV infection, but it slows down the production of HIV in your body.
+This helps prevent ongoing damage to your body's immune system, which fights infections.
+While taking this medicine, you can still pass on HIV through sexual activity or blood contact, although the risk is reduced with antiretroviral therapy.

-Good to know: While taking Combivir, you may continue to develop other infections, so stay in regular contact with your doctor for monitoring.
+Good to know: You may continue to develop other infections while taking Combivir, so it's important to stay in regular contact with your doctor.

 How to Take Combivir

-Combivir should be taken exactly as prescribed by your doctor to be most effective in managing your HIV infection.
+Combivir should be taken exactly as prescribed by your doctor to ensure the best treatment outcome.

 Dosage Instructions

-The usual dose is one tablet twice daily.
-Swallow the tablet whole with a glass of water – do not break or halve the tablet.
-Take Combivir regularly at the same time each day as directed by your doctor.
+The usual dosage is one tablet twice a day.
+Swallow the tablet whole with a glass of water.
+Do not halve the tablet.
+Take Combivir regularly at the same time each day and continue until your doctor tells you to stop.

 What If You Miss a Dose?

-If it’s almost time for your next dose, skip the missed dose and take your next dose at the regular time.
-Otherwise, take it as soon as you remember, then return to your normal schedule.
+If it's almost time for your next dose, skip the missed dose and take your next dose when scheduled.
+Otherwise, take it as soon as you remember and then return to your normal schedule.
 Do not take a double dose to make up for a missed dose.

 Available Tablet Strengths